mavrxlab/project-template-old/3-Study/2-Content/2-Media/README.md

 # Media folder structure

-Here is where you should keep media files for each individual case/instance/participant/etc.
+Here is where you should keep media files for each individual case/instance/participant/etc. It's entirely possible you will not use this folder at all.

+**Remember: if you're keeping this project folder structure online like via GitHub, do NOT upload photos, images, recordings, or other materials that identify participants as per your ethical governance documents (IRB).**

 Simply copy `001` as many times as necessary and rename as appropriate.
 This is really just to get you started.